 Relax!
 There’s no hard science that says always drinking beer before wine or wine before beer is particularly great or terrible for your well-being.
 It’s perfectly fine to have a beer and then have a glass of wine, or vice versa.

-Most of the reasoning behind these sayings comes from people who have overindulged on one or both beverages.
-Once you reach a certain point, the order in which you drink alcohol doesn’t matter.
-If you drink enough, you will almost definitely feel sick, if not that night then when you wake up the next morning.
+Most of the reasoning behind these sayings comes from people who have had a bad experience with one or both beverages.
+Once you reach a certain point, the order in which you drink doesn’t matter.
+If you have too many, you will almost definitely feel sick – if not that night then when you wake up the next morning.
 Always drink responsibly.

 What is the beer after wine saying

 “Beer before wine and you’ll feel fine.
-Wine before beer and you’ll feel queer.”
+Wine before beer and you’ll feel weird.”

 Is it better to drink beer before wine or wine before beer?